Charles Baron Clarke

-Carte-de-Visite at the Royal Society, probably at the time of becoming a Fellow in 1882.

 Charles Baron Clarke (17 June 1832 – 25 August 1906) was a British botanist.
-He worked in as a civil servant in British India in the Bengal education department.
+He worked as a civil servant in British India in the Bengal education department.
 He was also keenly interested in botany and held the position of superintendent of the Calcutta Botanical Gardens from 1869 to 1871.
 During this period he became a specialist on the Cyperaceae and based on their distributions developed an influential phytogeographical classification of British India.

 Life and work

 Clarke was born at Andover, the eldest son of Turner Poulter Clarke JP and Elizabeth née Parker.
 He was introduced into botanical tastes by his paternal grandmother Elizabeth Baron who was the sister of a founder of the Agricultural Society of Saffron Walden.
 He was educated at King's College School, London, and at Trinity and Queens' Colleges, Cambridge.
 He took a special interest in economics and was part of a group that included Henry Fawcett, Leslie Stephen, and John Rigby.
-He took an interest in climbing and travel and together with Leslie Stephen climbed Pillar (Lake District) and in the Swiss alps.
+He took an interest in climbing and travel and together with Leslie Stephen climbed Pillar (Lake District) and in the Swiss Alps.
 He was bracketed third wrangler in 1856.
 He began the study of law at Lincoln's Inn in 1856 and was called to the bar in 1860.